roycabugao/misc/EY/readme.txt

 Current limitations:
 Supports inputs of fixed length (100 characters).
 Subgrid creation in sample program was done manually.
-Computation for Dissimilarity Index is limited to 2 values only.
+Computation for Dissimilarity Index is limited to 2 categories/values only.
 Schelling model is not yet available.